 There is also another event, just before this feria, that is called ‘La fiesta de la Virgen’.
 At night, the Virgin Mary is taken out of the church and she is carried to the square where many people will sing for her.
 It is truly spectacular to see how these ladies sing for the Virgin Mary and how much passion and emotion they have within them.
 Their hearts and souls are left on the town square to show how much they care about their religion.

-Summer in Casares includes log lazy days at the beach!
+Summer in Casares includes long lazy days at the beach!
 However, you will have to be prepared to pick the right spot.
-Otherwise families might just pick another spot right in front of you.
+Otherwise, families might just pick another spot right in front of you.
 Beware!
 They may place their picnic table, umbrellas, chairs and 25 relatives in between you and the sea.
 Even if it is just 1 meter away from the water!

 Right next to the village is the ‘Sierra Crestellina’ which provides you with an incredible hike to the top of a mountain of about 900 meters in height.
 There is also another walking trail through the ‘Monte del Duque’ with an incredible walk through the forest.
-Outside the village, at about a 10 minute drive, you will find the historic Roman Baths.
+Outside the village, at about a 10-minute drive, you will find the historic Roman Baths.
 Sulphur water from a well is canalized into an old Roman dome.
-It is said that Ceasar came to bathe here to heal his excema.
-Although the smell might not be as nice, the water colour will surprise you and the purifying mud will give you the softest skin you will ever have!
+It is said that Ceasar came to bathe here to heal his eczema.
+Although the smell might not be as nice, the watercolour will surprise you and the purifying mud will give you the softest skin you will ever have!
 The summer in Casares will give you the opportunity to enjoy these activities at most.

 Living during the summer in Casares